 - the page doesn’t seem really the same on all urls: if you open https://plone.org/documentation/kb and https://plone.org/documentation/manual/kb the second has a portlet that the first is missing

-- removing page from external cache (varnish or squid), for example after a content modification, will be a pain, because for the same content there could be multiple urls without any control or rules (collective.purgebyid solve this)
+- removing page from external cache (varnish or squid), for example after a content modification, will be a pain.
+This is because for the same content there could be multiple urls without any control or rules (collective.purgebyid solves this)

 This is a monkey patch for publishTraverse method of Zope2’s ZPublisher.BaseRequest.DefaultPublishTraverse and a monkey patch for Products.Archetypes.BaseObject.BaseObject.__bobo_traverse__

-By default invalid traverse are only logged as warning.
+By default invalid traverse is only logged as warning.

 For enable raising exceptions, you need to manually modify config.py changing DRYRUN to False.

 [instance] recipe = plone.recipe.zope2instance eggs = experimental.noacquisition ... initialization = from experimental.noacquisition import config config.DRYRUN = False